maz-tech/google-cybersecurity-certificate-notes/3 Connect and Protect - Networks and Network Security/3 Secure against network intrusions.md

 - SYN flood attack: Simulates lots of initial "synchronise" packets from the TCP/IP handshake, using up all the ports on the server.
 Simulates a TCP connection and floods server with SYN packets
 - ICMP, Internet Control Message Protocol, flood attack (status update protocol): Repeatedly send ICMP packets to server, server has to respond to all.
 - Ping of death: Sending a device/system a malformed/oversized packet (especially ICMP) can cause a server to crash.
+Hacker sends a system an ICMP packet that is bigger than 64KB.

 ## Network protocol analyser